 The majority of SaaS solutions are focused on automation, allowing users to outsource manual work to algorithms.
 AI allows enabling efficient automation, letting clients make the most out of their time.
-Incorporating machine learning into SaaS became so popular that it formed into an established industry – Machine Learning as a Service – which is predicted to be worth 19 million dollars by 2025.
+Incorporating machine learning into SaaS became so popular that it formed into an established industry – Machine Learning as a Service – which is predicted to be worth 20.8 billion dollars by 2025.

 - Microsoft Azure